Tune anti-phishing protection

 For messages that end up in quarantine by mistake, or for messages that are allowed through, we recommend that you search for those messages in Threat Explorer and real-time detections.
 You can search by sender, recipient, or message ID.
 After you locate the message, go to details by clicking on the subject.
 For a quarantined message, look to see what the "detection technology" was so that you can use the appropriate method to override.
 For an allowed message, look to see which policy allowed the message.

-Spoofed mail is tagged as phishing in Defender for Office 365.
-Sometimes spoof is benign, and sometimes users do not want it quarantined.
-To minimize impact to users, periodically review the Spoof intelligence report.
-Once you have reviewed and made any necessary overrides, you can be confident to configure spoof intelligence to Quarantine suspicious messages instead of delivering them to the user's Junk Email folder.
+Email from spoofed senders (the From address of the message doesn't match the source of the message) is classified as phishing in Defender for Office 365.
+Sometimes spoofing is benign, and sometimes users don't want messages from specific spoofed sender to be quarantined.
+To minimize the impact to users, periodically review the spoof intelligence insight, the Spoof tab in the Tenant Allow/Block List, and the Spoof detections report.
+Once you have reviewed allowed and blocked spoofed senders and made any necessary overrides, you can be confident to configure spoof intelligence in anti-phishing policies to Quarantine suspicious messages instead of delivering them to the user's Junk Email folder.

 Periodically review the Threat Protection Status report.